sqli/sqli-cordova-lucene-plugin/README.md

 > Second parameter is the field searched.<br/>
 > Third parameter is the max result.

-3- You can execute a search by executing the search function:
+2- You can execute a search by executing the search function:

-	LucenePlugin.search(textValue, successCallback);
+	LucenePlugin.search(textValue, successCallback, errorCallback);

 The result object is like that: